-A student must maintain the standards of conduct for ethics and professionalism as set forth in The American Dental Association's and The American Dental Hygiene Association's Codes of Ethics, The ADEA Statement on Professionalism in Dental Education and the DETROIT MERCY DENTAL Academic Policies Handbook.
+A student must maintain the standards of conduct for ethics and professionalism as set forth in The American Dental Association and The American Dental Hygiene Association Codes of Ethics, the ADEA Statement on Professionalism in Dental Education, and the University of Detroit Mercy School of Dentistry Academic Policies Handbook.
 The Standards are as follows:

-- o Autonomy respecting the confidentiality of patients, faculty, staff and classmate's information and relationships as a demonstration of the value we place on individual autonomy.
-We acknowledge our obligation to justify any violation of confidence. - Non-maleficence- accepting our fundamental obligation to provide service in a manner that protects all patients and minimizes harm to them and others involved in their treatment. - o Beneficence recognizing the primary role is promoting the well-being of individuals and the public. - o Justice value justice and support fairness by demonstrating consistency and evenhandedness in dealings with others. - Veracity- accepting our obligation to tell the truth and expect that others will do the same.
-We value self-knowledge and seek truth and honesty in all relationships. - o Being accountable for one's actions, recognizing and acting upon the special obligations to others that one assumes in joining a profession. - Develop collaborative professional relationships and exchange knowledge to enhance our own lifelong professional development. - Acquiring and maintaining the high level of special knowledge, technical ability, and professional behavior necessary for the provision of clinical care to patients and for functioning in the dental education environment. - o Being honest and demonstrating congruence between one's values, words, and actions.
+- Autonomy respecting the confidentiality of patients, faculty, staff and classmate's information and relationships as a demonstration of the value we place on individual autonomy.
+We acknowledge our obligation to justify any violation of confidence. - Non-maleficence accepting our fundamental obligation to provide service in a manner that protects all patients and minimizes harm to them and others involved in their treatment. - Beneficence recognizing the primary role is promoting the well-being of individuals and the public. - Justice- value justice and support fairness by demonstrating consistency and even-handedness in dealings with others. - Veracity accepting our obligation to tell the truth and expect that others will do the same.
+We value self-knowledge and seek truth and honesty in all relationships. - Being accountable for one's actions, recognizing and acting upon the special obligations to others that one assumes in joining a profession. - Developing collaborative professional relationships and exchanging knowledge to enhance our own lifelong professional development. - Acquiring and maintaining a high level of special knowledge, technical ability, and professional behavior necessary for the provision of clinical care to patients and for functioning in the dental education environment. - Being honest and demonstrating congruence between one's values, words, and actions.